 At the conference, we got to handle and shoot Shadow Systems pistols, including the MR920 and a prototype of the DR920.
 They performed just as promised, with softened recoil and a very smooth trigger.

 As I used the front cocking serrations to rack one that was outfitted with a red dot, I realized the slide had become very warm, almost hot to the touch.
 That’s a side effect of lightened materials.
 The vendor pointed out that it’s rare to use a pistol as heavily as we were that day, with a dozen or more writers firing one five-round mag after another through the same gun.

 Never did I observe a malfunction with these pistols.

-If you’re looking for the perfect carry gun that nobody else has, and one that will always go “bang” when you want it to, Shadow Systems could be a perfect fit.
+If you’re looking for the perfect carry gun that nobody else has that will always go “bang” when you want it to, Shadow Systems could be a perfect fit.
 Prices start in the mid-900s.
 The MR920 is available through retailers and via direct order.
 As of this writing, Shadow Systems is, fortunately for them and unfortunately for shoppers, backlogged and not accepting new orders.

 MR920 MSRPs are currently listed as $799 for the Combat model, $969 for Elite, and $999 for the Elite Long Slide.

 - Caliber: 9×19

 - Rear sight: Black Serrated